f1337/bdd-intro-flex-cucumber/README.md

-# A Quick Introduction to BDD for Flex, using Sprouts, Cucumber and Melomel #
+# A Quick Introduction to Behavior-Driven-Development for Adobe Flex, using Cucumber, RSpec, Project Sprouts, Melomel and Selenium. #